• Skip to primary navigation

 • 8 ounces dry fideo noodles or use vermicelli or similar fine egg noodles

 • For Topping.
-Fresh chopped cilantro queso fresco, chili flakes, lime wedges, avocado slices, crema.
+Fresh chopped cilantro, queso fresco, chili flakes, lime wedges, avocado slices, crema.
+And hot sauce!

 Instructions

-• Add the tomatoes, onion, garlic, chicken stock, and seasonings to a food processor or blender.
+• Add the tomatoes, onion, garlic, and seasonings to a food processor or blender.
 Process until smooth.
 Strain, if desired, for a smoother sauce/broth.

-• Add the fideo noodles and stir.
-Cook for 3 minutes, stirring often, until they turn golden brown.
+• Add the fideo noodles to the hot pan and stir.
+Cook for 3-4 minutes, stirring often, until they turn golden brown.

-• Pour in the tomato sauce mixture and chorizo (if using) and bring to a boil.
+• Pour in the tomato sauce mixture, chicken stock, and cooked chorizo (if using) and bring to a boil.
 Cook for 10 minutes, or until the noodles have absorbed the sauce and are cooked to your preference.

 • Remove from heat, garnish and serve.